-The Operating Partnership carries earthquake insurance on its properties located in areas known to be subject to earthquakes in an amount and subject to deductibles and self-insurance that it believes are commercially reasonable.
-However, the amount of the Operating Partnership's earthquake insurance coverage may not be sufficient to cover losses from earthquakes.
-As a result of increased costs of coverage and decreased availability, the amount of third party earthquake insurance the Operating Partnership may be able to purchase in the marketplace upon commercially reasonable terms has been reduced.
-In addition, the Operating Partnership may discontinue earthquake insurance on some or all of its properties in the future if the premiums exceed its estimation of the value of the coverage.
+The Company carries earthquake insurance on its properties located in areas known to be subject to earthquakes in an amount and subject to deductibles and self-insurance that it believes are commercially reasonable.
+However, the amount of the Company's earthquake insurance coverage may not be sufficient to cover losses from earthquakes.
+As a result of increased costs of coverage and decreased availability, the amount of third party earthquake insurance that the Company may be able to purchase on commercially reasonable terms may be reduced.
+In addition, the Company may discontinue earthquake insurance on some or all of its properties in the future if the premiums exceed the Company's estimation of the value of the coverage.

-In January 2002, the Operating Partnership formed a wholly-owned insurance subsidiary, IXP, Inc. ("IXP"), to act as a captive insurance company and be one of the elements of its overall insurance program.
-IXP acts as a primary carrier with respect to a portion of the Operating Partnership's earthquake insurance coverage for its Greater San Francisco properties.
-Insofar as the Operating Partnership owns IXP, it is responsible for its liquidity and capital resources, and the accounts of IXP are part of the Operating Partnership's consolidated financial statements.
-If the Operating Partnership experiences a loss and IXP is required to pay under its insurance policy, the Operating Partnership would ultimately record the full amount of the loss.
-Therefore, insurance coverage provided by IXP should not be considered as the equivalent of third party insurance, but rather as a modified form of self-insurance.
-In the future, IXP may provide additional or different coverage, as a reinsurer or a primary insurer, depending on the availability and cost of third party insurance in the marketplace and the level of self insurance that the Operating Partnership believes is commercially reasonable.
+In January 2002, the Company formed a wholly-owned insurance subsidiary, IXP, Inc. ("IXP"), to act as a captive insurance company and be one of the elements of its overall insurance program.
+IXP has acted as a reinsurer for the Company's primary carrier with respect to a portion of its earthquake insurance coverage for its Greater San Francisco properties.
+In the future IXP may provide additional or different coverage, as a reinsurer or a primary insurer, depending on the availability and cost of third party insurance in the marketplace and the level of self insurance that the Company believes is commercially reasonable.
+The accounts of IXP are consolidated within the Company.

-There are other types of losses, such as from wars, acts of bio-terrorism or the presence of mold at the Operating Partnership's properties, for which it cannot obtain insurance at all or at a reasonable cost.
-With respect to such losses and losses from acts of terrorism, earthquakes or other catastrophic events, if the Operating Partnership experiences a loss that is uninsured or that exceeds policy limits, it could lose the capital invested in the damaged properties, as well as the anticipated future revenues from those properties.
-Depending on the specific circumstances of each affected property, it is possible that the Operating Partnership could be liable for mortgage indebtedness or other obligations related to the property.
-Any such loss could materially and adversely affect the Operating Partnership's business and financial condition and results of operations.
+There are other types of losses, such as from wars, acts of bio-terrorism or the presence of mold at the Company's properties, for which the Company cannot obtain insurance at all or at a reasonable cost.
+With respect to such losses and losses from acts of terrorism, earthquakes or other catastrophic events, if the Company experiences a loss that is uninsured or that exceeds policy limits, the Company could lose the capital invested in the damaged properties, as well as the anticipated future revenues from those properties.
+Depending on the specific circumstances of each affected property, it is possible that the Company could be liable for mortgage indebtedness or other obligations related to the property.
+Any such loss could materially and adversely affect the Company's business and financial condition and results of operations.